kissflow/lcnc-sdk-js/docs/src/content/docs/integration.md

 # _Kissflow Low-code JavaScript SDK_

-The JavaScript Software Development Kit (SDK) for Kissflow Low-code includes all the supported functions and code snippets that you can incorporate into your application while integrating with other services.
+Kissflow lets you extend your integrations and run server side functions using the **Run Script** connector.
+You can use the Kissflow SDK inside the connector to get application and account details and make API calls.

-### 1) Get context
+### 1. Get context

 This function retrieves your account and application's context information, such as the **account ID** and **application ID**.